dive-into-machine-learning/dive-into-machine-learning/README.md

 I learned Python by hacking first, and getting serious *later.* I wanted to do this with Machine Learning.
 If this is your style, join me in getting a bit ahead of yourself.

-_Note:_ There are several fields within "Data," and Machine Learning is just one.
+_Note:_ There are several fields within "Data" and Machine Learning is just one.
 It's good to know the context: [What is the difference between Data Analytics, Data Analysis, Data Mining, Data Science, Machine Learning, and Big Data?](http://www.quora.com/What-is-the-difference-between-Data-Analytics-Data-Analysis-Data-Mining-Data-Science-Machine-Learning-and-Big-Data-1)

 # Get your feet wet!